Michigan Labor & Employment Law Blog Banner

 So what does a $15 minimum wage get you?
 Probably a $10 Big Mac and probably people that used to work at McDonald's standing in the unemployment line wishing they could afford the old Big Macs at half the price.

-Categories: News & Events, Wage and Hour
+Categories: Wage and Hour